 Addicts believe something outside will bring them happiness.
 In materialistic society, where addiction is rampant, people tend to want to look for their happiness outside themselves rather than finding it within.
 A divine monarch helps people to focus more on both their individuality and their interdependence, and he himself leads from the inside out.
 His leadership example stimulates them to also look for inner happiness.

-Leadership for an Age of Higher Consciousness Volume II:
+Bhakti Tirtha Swami Leadership for an Age of Higher Consciousness Volume II: Ancient Wisdom for Modern Times

 Most people do not breathe deeply – usually we use only 25% of the lungs, leaving 75% non-functioning.
 It is estimated that the lungs are made up of 73 million cells.
 During normal breathing only 20 million cells get oxygen thus 53 million cells remain starved of oxygen due to which the elimination of toxins is reduced causing several diseases.

 Regular Pranayam can help in purifying the blood.
 Breathing air (prana) fills the lungs with the vital force circulating it through the entire body, first to the heart then to the lungs throwing out toxins like carbon dioxide through the process of exhalation.
+In addition Pranayam can help with chronic respiratory conditions such as bronchitis, asthma, tuberculosis, sinusitis and other ailments such as heart disease, arthritis, Parkinson’s disease, liver cirrhosis, depression, anxiety and so on.

 According to the ayurvedic medical science three items kapha, Pitta, vayu (phlegm, bile and air) maintain the physiological condition of the body.
 Ayurvedic process of treatment is based upon these three items (doshas).
 With pranayam a balance is achieved in the three doshas, vayu, pitta and kapha.